Heraldry: Helm and crest

 German heraldry has examples of shields with numerous crests, as this arms of Saxe-Altenburg featuring a total of seven crests.
 Some thaler coins display as many as fifteen.

 In English the word "crest" is commonly (but erroneously) used to refer to an entire heraldic achievement of armorial bearings.
 The technical use of the heraldic term crest refers to just one component of a complete achievement.
 The crest rests on top of a helmet which itself rests on the most important part of the achievement: the shield.

 The modern crest has grown out of the three-dimensional figure placed on the top of the mounted knights' helms as a further means of identification.
 In most heraldic traditions, a woman does not display a crest, though this tradition is being relaxed in some heraldic jurisdictions, and the stall plate of Lady Marion Fraser in the Thistle Chapel in St Giles, Edinburgh, shows her coat on a lozenge but with helmet, crest, and motto.

 The crest is usually found on a wreath of twisted cloth and sometimes within a coronet.
-Crest-coronets are generally simpler than coronets of rank, but several specialized forms exist; for example, in Canada, descendants of the United Empire Loyalists are entitled to use a Loyalist military coronet (for descendants of members of Loyalist regiments) or Loyalist civil coronet (for others).
+Crest-coronets are generally simpler than coronets of rank, but several specialised forms exist; for example, in Canada, descendants of the United Empire Loyalists are entitled to use a Loyalist military coronet (for descendants of members of Loyalist regiments) or Loyalist civil coronet (for others).

 When the helm and crest are shown, they are usually accompanied by a mantling.
 This was originally a cloth worn over the back of the helmet as partial protection against heating by sunlight.
-Today it takes the form of a stylized cloak hanging from the helmet.
+Today it takes the form of a stylised cloak hanging from the helmet.
 Typically in British heraldry, the outer surface of the mantling is of the principal colour in the shield and the inner surface is of the principal metal, though peers in the United Kingdom use standard colourings (Gules doubled Argent - Red/White) regardless of rank or the colourings of their arms.
 The mantling is sometimes conventionally depicted with a ragged edge, as if damaged in combat, though the edges of most are simply decorated at the emblazoner's discretion.

 Clergy often refrain from displaying a helm or crest in their heraldic achievements.
 Members of the clergy may display appropriate headwear.
 This often takes the form of a small crowned, wide brimmed hat called a galero with the colours and tassels denoting rank; or, in the case of Papal coats of arms until the inauguration of Pope Benedict XVI in 2005, an elaborate triple crown known as a tiara.
 Benedict broke with tradition to substitute a mitre in his arms.
 Orthodox and Presbyterian clergy do sometimes adopt other forms of headgear to ensign their shields.
 In the Anglican tradition, clergy members may pass crests on to their offspring, but rarely display them on their own shields.